January 19, 2026 (5mo ago)

 # Push to deploy

-# Or use CLI
+# Or use the CLI

 bunx @temps-sdk/cli deploy